With so many models to choose from, how do you choose just one?

 Q: How long do running shoes last?

 A: Various factors affect the longevity of running shoes, but the weight of the runner and running style are two main variables.
 As a rule of thumb, running shoes should be replaced after 400 to 500 miles.
-For minimalist or very lightweight shoes, this metric changes to 300 miles.
+For minimalist or very lightweight shoes, this metric decreases to 300 miles.

 Q: What are some of the best running shoe brands?